-Chadar Trek is one of the most thrilling (read chilling) treks in Ladakh region and the single most popular trek in the winters.
-The beguiling beauty of Zanskar River is hard to resist for trekkers and thrill-seekers.
+Chadar Trek is one of the most thrilling (read chilling) treks in Ladakh region and the single most popular trek of winters.
+The beguiling beauty of Zanskar River is hard to resist!

-Penguin walking on the frozen sheet of ice over Zanskar River sounds like an adventure.
-What add to this thrill is the temperatures plummeting to - 30 degrees Celsius in the night.
+Penguin walking on a frozen sheet of ice over Zanskar River is definitely exhilarating but what further adds to this adventure is the extreme temperatures that are at -15 to -20 degrees during the day and plummet down to as much as - 30 degrees Celsius in the night.

-The key to preparation lies in what to pack for Chadar Trek.
-Unlike other Himalayan treks where you ascend and descend, you have to walk flat on the frozen sheet.
-Your biggest challenge will be to fight the teeth tattering cold which can only be won over if you have packed well.
+Since the Chadar trek is quite unique in its offerings, the key to preparation for this trek lies in knowing exactly what to pack.
+Unlike other Himalayan treks where you ascend and descend, here you walk flat on the frozen sheet.
+Your biggest challenge, here, is to fight the teeth chattering cold which can only be combated if you are fully prepared for it.

 Shoes are the most important equipment of any trek, especially Chadar Trek.